Annual General Meeting of Securitas AB (publ)

 Board of Directors

 The Annual General Meeting resolved that the number of Board members shall be ten with no deputy members.
-The Meeting re-elected Carl Douglas, Marie Ehrling, Annika Falkengren, Stuart E. Graham, Alf Göransson, Berthold Lindqvist, Fredrik Palmstierna, Melker Schörling and Sofia Schörling-Högberg and elected the new Board member Fredrik Cappelen.
-Gustaf Douglas declined re-election.
+The Meeting re-elected Fredrik Cappelen, Carl Douglas, Marie Ehrling, Annika Falkengren, Stuart E. Graham, Alf Göransson, Berthold Lindqvist, Fredrik Palmstierna, Melker Schörling and Sofia Schörling-Högberg.
 Melker Schörling was re-elected Chairman of the Board.
 The fee to the Board members was determined to SEK 5,425,000 in total (including fees for committee work) apportioned so that the Chairman of the Board shall receive SEK 1,000,000, the deputy Chairman SEK 725,000 and the other Board members, except for the President, SEK 450,000 each.
 The Chairman of the Audit Committee shall receive SEK 200,000, the Chairman of the Remuneration Committee SEK 100,000, a member of the Audit Committee SEK 100,000 and a member of the Remuneration Committee SEK 50,000.

-The accounting firm PricewaterhouseCoopers, Stockholm, was re-elected auditor of the company for a period of four years.
+At the Annual General Meeting 2008 the accounting firm PricewaterhouseCoopers, Stockholm, was elected auditor of the company for a period of four years.
 Peter Nyllinge, authorised public accountant, is auditor in charge.

-The Meeting re-elected Gustaf Douglas (Investment AB Latour, etc.), Marianne Nilsson (Swedbank Robur) and Mats Tunér (SEB Fonder) and new elected Mikael Ekdahl (Melker Schörling AB) and Staffan Grefbäck (Alecta) as members of the Nomination Committee before the Annual General Meeting 2009.
+The Meeting re-elected Gustaf Douglas (Investment AB Latour, etc.), Marianne Nilsson (Swedbank Robur), Mats Tunér (SEB Fonder) and Mikael Ekdahl (Melker Schörling AB) and elected Magnus Landare (Alecta) as members of the Nomination Committee before the Annual General Meeting 2010.
 Gustaf Douglas was appointed Chairman of the Committee.

-In accordance with the proposal of the Board, the Meeting resolved to declare a dividend of SEK 3.10 per share.
+In accordance with the proposal of the Board, the Meeting resolved to declare a dividend of SEK 2.90 per share.
+May 12, 2009 was determined as record date for dividend and payment from Euroclear Sweden AB is expected to commence on May 15, 2009.

 Guidelines for remuneration to management